kermitt2/pdfalto/Readme.md

 # Changes

+- use subscript/superscript text font style attribut.

+- use SVG as a format for vectorial images.

 - propagate unsolved character unicode value (free unicode range for embedded fonts) as encoded special character in ALTO (so-called "placeholder" approach)

 - generate metadata information in a separate XML file (as ALTO schema does not support that)